 Taxpayers who believe they are eligible for injured spouse relief can request that DOR not apply the full amount of a tax refund to their spouse’s existing tax liability or a pending offset when married filing jointly by checking the applicable box on Line 5, Schedule 7.
 If you are filing electronically, your tax software will ask a question about applying the refund to a spouse’s liability.

-It is important to read the instruction book for your specific tax form or additional information provided by your tax software vendor so that you understand how to answer the question.
+Note: It is important to read the instruction book for your specific tax form or additional information provided by your tax software vendor so that you understand how to answer the question.

 If you request injured spouse relief by checking the applicable box on Line 5 Schedule 7, DOR will stop processing your return and send you information on next steps.
 The tax return and any refund due will be held until the claim is processed to allow DOR to allocate refunds accordingly.